geohackweek/datasharing/_episodes/01-conda-tutorial.md

 ---

-## Review from Preliminary
+## 0. Review from Preliminary

 #### What is Conda?

-Similar to [pip](https://pypi.python.org/pypi/pip), [**conda**](http://conda.pydata.org/docs/) is an **open source package and environment management system**.
+[**conda**](http://conda.pydata.org/docs/) is an **open source `package` and `environment` management system for any programming language**;
+though it is quite popular in the python community.

 #### What is Anaconda?
-[Anaconda](https://www.continuum.io/why-anaconda) is a data science platform that comes with a lot of packages.
-It uses conda at the core.
+[Anaconda](https://www.continuum.io/why-anaconda) is a distribution of conda.
+It is a data science platform that comes with a lot of packages.

 #### What is Miniconda?
 Unlike Anaconda, Miniconda doesn't come with any installed packages by default.
 Note that for miniconda, everytime you open up a terminal, `conda` won't automatically be available.
 Run the command below to use conda within miniconda.

 ~~~
-$ export PATH=$HOME/miniconda2/bin:$PATH
+$ export PATH=$HOME/miniconda/bin:$PATH
 ~~~
 {: .bash}

 > ## What I'm using for this tutorial?
 >
 > For this tutorial, I am using Anaconda.
-If you have miniconda, the commands will be the same! *This also applies across operating systems*.
+If you have miniconda, the commands will be the same! *This also applies across operating systems (Except for the activation of environment)*.
 >
 {: .callout}

-**Use the terminal window to access Conda in Linux or OS X and Powershell in Windows.**
+**Use the terminal window to access Conda in Linux or OS X and Anaconda prompt in Windows.**

+---
-## Managing Conda
+## 1. Managing Conda

 Let's first start by checking if conda is installed.